pbroome4VT/CockcroftWaltonCircuit/README.md

 Design stage

 ## Project Overview
-Aim to build a Cockcroft-Walton circuit with the ability to use a stepped up voltage to rapidly charge parallel capacitor banks.
-These can then serve as portable power sources to possibly charge batteries over a longer period.
+Aim to build a controlled spark gap using a transformer and cockcroft-walton voltage multiplier.
+Using a small battery, we will generate a time varying waveform to be stepped up using a transformer and then further amplified using a cockcroft-walton circuit.

 ## Educational Value Added
 Reinforced theoretical concepts taught in class.
-Specifically, the use of oscilators, transformers, DC-DC conversion, and switching
+Specifically, the use of oscilators, transformers, DC-DC conversion, and switching.

 ## Tasks
-get amp lab acess
+get amp lab access
 find mentor
 design circuit/perform analysis
 size components